 Current and past students:

 • Saksham Bassi, M.Sc. in Computer Science at New York University (Independent Study).
-Research on cross-lingual generalization (under review), 2023
+Research on generalization measures for cross-lingual transfer (under review), 2023

 • Zijian Jin, M.Sc. in Computer Engineering at New York University (Independent Study) on The Effect of Logographic Information on Semantic Inference (Published at AACL), 2022